 As of 2020, the EUROWA network is underpinned by the EUROWA Charter and an associated Memorandum of Understanding.
-The Charter outlines a joint vision of the Network members.
+The Charter outlines a joint vision of the Network members (Associated Organisations and Affiliate Members).
 It aims to provide a mechanism to reinforce the bonds between organisations that are, or want to become part of the EUROWA network, and the bonds between them and their national authorities, so enabling EUROWA to become an integrated and recognised professional service available to governments and NGOs in Europe.

 Organisations that sign the Charter are making a declaration that they agree to work together to develop and promote best practice methodologies and to jointly respond whilst recognising each other’s interests and capabilities.
 The Charter also: